cleao01/docker-guacamole/README.md

-Guacamole
+Apache Guacamole 2in1
 ====

 Dockerfile for Guacamole 1.6.0 with embedded oe external MariaDB (MySQL), LDAP, DUO, CAS, OPENID, TOTP, QUICKCONNECT, HEADER and SAML authentication
+2in1 because sever and client are embebed

-Guacamole is a clientless remote desktop gateway.
+Apache Guacamole⁠ is a clientless remote desktop gateway.
 It supports standard protocols like VNC and RDP.
+Clientless because no plugins or client software are required.
+Thanks to HTML5, once Guacamole is installed on a server, all you need to access your desktops is a web browser.

 ---
 Author